-December is almost upon us which means that it’s time to start thinking about gifts for your loved ones.
+December is upon us which means that it’s time to start thinking about gifts for your loved ones.
 Clearly, the presents for those you share a home with are the most important – not least because, if you’re clever, they can double as gifts for yourself too.

 I love blue.
 Ranging in tone from deepest ink to coolest ice, it works across seasons and interior styles and what’s more, it is at its best in the northern hemisphere where the colder light actually enhances the blue pigment.

 Scaled down to two-thirds of its original size, the Original 1227™ Desk Lamp assumes a new identity.
 This playful, more versatile and contemporary version of our most iconic and best loved 1930’s Anglepoise® design is the inspiration for a new 4-piece Original 1227™ Mini Collection, comprising a desk, table and two wall lamps.

 The clocks have gone back, taking the light with them.
 Some lucky folk head south when the dark days come, but for those of us tied to over-wintering on the British Isles the only remedy is to fill the house with lamps.

 If you haven’t ventured into John Lewis’s London Oxford Street store recently, you’re in for a big surprise.
 Over the past 8 months our perennial favourite high street store has invested the princely sum of £14 million on a home design makeover of mammoth proportions.

 So when Kirkby Design asked if we would allow Jon to customise one of our Giant 1227™ floor lamps, which would be used both as a photoshoot prop for their new Kirkby Designs x Jon Burgerman collaboration and as a means to capture Jon’s creativity on film, of course we said yes.